oikos-cash/oikos-docs-bsc/content/contracts/Synth.md

     Since transfer conversion is not operating, the following is recorded only to be kept in mind in case it is ever reactivated.
 At present there is no way for users to set a preferred currency.

-    The Synthetix system has implements both [exchange](FeePool.md#exchangefeerate) and [transfer](FeePool.md#transferfeerate) fees on Synths.
+    The Oikos system has implements both [exchange](FeePool.md#exchangefeerate) and [transfer](FeePool.md#transferfeerate) fees on Synths.
 Although they should be distinct, the preferred currency auto conversion on transfer only charges the transfer fee, and not the exchange fee.
     As a result, it is possible to convert Synths more cheaply whenever the transfer fee is less than the conversion fee.

     Given that the transfer fee is currently nil, if a user was able to set a preferred currency for themselves, it would be possible by this means to perform free Synth conversions.
 This would